GumbyFramework/Gumby/README.md

 Full documentation can be found at [http://gumbyframework.com](http://gumbyframework.com/docs).

+More information can be found in the [Wiki](https://github.com/GumbyFramework/Gumby/wiki).

 Gumby is developed with love by your friends at [Digital Surgeons](http://www.digitalsurgeons.com).

 Gumby has a few dependencies.
 Big thank you to the innovative geniuses behind these awesome technologies.